 On all three occasions, the media was told that the level of hunger in the camps was a lie, that eyewitness accounts were delusions and that the hunger victims were hungry for fame.
 In all of these instances, the forces imposing the siege on the camps would eat and drink in front of the cameras of the news agencies on the outskirts of the camp, in order to further humiliate and insult the people.

-Britain’s The Guardian reported the same UNRWA spokesperson saying, on February 9, 2014, a month after his first statement, that Dr Ibrahim Mohammed, who works with UNRWA, saved the life of a 14-month-old baby boy named Khaled, who was suffering from severe malnutrition.
+Britain’s The Guardian reported the same UNRWA spokesperson saying, on 9 February 2014, a month after his first statement, that Dr. Ibrahim Mohammed, who works with UNRWA, saved the life of a fourteen-month-old baby boy named Khaled, who was suffering from severe malnutrition.
 The baby was living almost exclusively on water for two months.
 His mother, Noor, who is 29 years old, said that they would boil water and spices and eat it, and when they ran out, they started eating grass, but they even ran out of that too.

 Those who committed the Tel Al-Zaatar massacre and starved the people during the War of the Camps have not been punished to this day and some have even gone on to become ministers and heads of representative councils in Lebanon and leaders in Syria.
 These tragedies are being repeated in Yarmouk refugee camp.
 Although the beginning of the tragedies in Yarmouk is similar to the ones in Tel Al-Zaatar, we must all take action in order for them not to end in the same manner.

-Featured Artwork: “Martyr’s Grip” by Wissam Al Jazairy
+Featured image: “Martyr’s Grip” by Wissam Al Jazairy